teacher-tta/National-Youth-Tech-Championship-2026/README.md

 **Note:** You MUST have already downloaded Visual Studio Code (See 'tutorials/download_vscode.md').
 Windows computers MUST have also downloaded Python 3.13.12 (See 'tutorials/download_python.md')

 Download either "install_WIN.bat" for Windows computers, or "install_MAC.sh" for Mac computers.
 Double click on the file to run it.
+There WILL be some warnings, since this script is attempting to install the various packages; please ignore them and run the script.

 This will create a folder called "nytc" on your desktop, with a requirements.txt file and virtual environment (venv) inside.
-Place all relevant code inside this folder.
+Place all relevant code inside the "nytc" folder.

 Open VS Code, and go to "File" > "Open Folder" > Select your "nytc" folder to start programming!